rzr707/linux-vpn-2017-autumn/README.md

 1. First of all you need to have NDK, CMake and LLDB installed in Android studio.
 To do that, go to "Tools->Android->SDK Manager", choose SDK Tools tab and install these tools.
 2. Go to wolfssl/wolfssl/ and make copy of options.h.in and rename it to options.h
-3. In Android studio: Build->Refresh Lincked C++ projects
+3. In Android studio: Build->Refresh Linked C++ projects
 4. In Android studio: Build->Clean Project
 5. In Android studio: Build->Rebuild Project
 6. Or use gradlew.bat or gradlew file to build project without Android Studio IDE (in VPNClient/ directory)